Maximiliam999/RPSLS-game/README.md

 ## Credits

 - Content
-    - The code for restarting the game is taken from https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript/Track_the_score_and_win
+    - The code for restarting the game on line 133,134,138 and 139 in javascript is taken from https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript/Track_the_score_and_win

 - Media
     - The icons were taken from https://fontawesome.com/icons